 My son says: ‘It was good’.

-Standard rooms at the Silken Park Hotel San Jorge cost from 50 to 300 euros per night for up to two adults and one child under seven years old, including breakfast.
+Standard rooms at the Park Hotel San Jorge cost from 50 to 300 euros per night for up to two adults and one child under seven years old, including breakfast, depending on when you’re travelling.
 Family rooms have space for up to two adults and three children and cost from 45 euros more than standard rooms.

 More about the Costa Brava